vibribbon/weather/README.md

 # weather
 A small weather RSS reader for the terminal

+All scripts are without any kind of warranty, use entirely at your own risk!

-On linux place into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/weather.sh sudo chmod 755 /user/local/bin/weather.sh
+On linux place into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/weather.sh sudo chmod 755 /user/local/bin/weather.sh sudo mv /user/local/bin/weather.sh /user/local/bin/weather

 Dependancies: aria2 sudo apt-get install aria2